oziris78/toria-math/README.md

 ### Some Notes
-- Telek Math was written by only one person (Oğuzhan Topaloğlu)
+- Telek Math was developed by only one person (Oğuzhan Topaloğlu)
 - Telek Math (currently v0.8) has passed all tests!
 - Wiki won't be coming soon.
 - Telek Math (currently v0.8) not optimized at all,